What to eat?

 How's this for a treat — you should eat whatever you want to, just as long as it's in moderation.
 Eating can be for fuel, but can, and many would argue should, be for pleasure as well.
 Of course, sometimes you have to take the pleasure with some pain; in this case, better make it whole-wheat pain (French for bread).
 In addition to whole wheat and whole grain products, fresh fruits and vegetables, lean protein and low- or non-fat dairy products should also be eaten regularly in order to ensure that you're getting all the nutrients you need from a healthy and balanced diet.

 These are only guidelines, which can most certainly be tailored to your activity level, medical history, and/or food likes and dislikes.
-If you are looking for a specific nutritional plan, it's a great idea to discuss any concerns and thoughts with a health care provider.
-Students at Columbia can make an appointment with a nutritionist or their health care provider by calling x4-2284 or visiting Open Communicator.
+If you are looking for a specific nutritional plan, it's a great idea to discuss any concerns and thoughts with a health care provider or a registered dietitian.